seantronsen/pvt/README.md

 tuning efforts by utilizing technologies which allow for a fast render cycle when changes are detected.

+With this viewer, your code is the bottleneck to the rendering pipeline rather than the renderer (looking at you JupyterLab).

 ## Installation

 1. Review the requirements and suggestions below.